mercadopago/wallet-brand-bricks-sample/README.md

 - [NPM](https://www.npmjs.com) (dependency manager)
 - Express

-## ❗ Note
+## ❗ Attention
-Brand Brick is currently only available for Argentina.
+- Brand Brick is currently only available for Argentina.
 If you are developing for Brazil, Chile, Colombia, Mexico, Peru, and Uruguay, be aware that a skeleton loading banner will remain at the top of the page and disregard the code that implements it.
+- Wallet Brick is currently in a migrations proccess.
+The integration structure will soon change to accommodate new integrations, but the current one will continue to work.

 ## 💡 Requirements